herzog31/docker-proxy/README.md

 Use the `ios` tagged version for the setup used in the iOS Praktikum at TUM to map container compositions to the composition prefix.

 **Example:** Containers from a docker composition `liquid_node_1` and `liquid_db_1` are mapped to `liquid.example.org`.
 The container's private ports are mapped to the new subdomain if a public mapping exists, respecting docker-proxy's published port range.
 So the first public port of `liquid_node_1` is available at `liquid.example.org:80`, the second at `liquid.example.org:81` etc.

+The `ios-pers` tagged version makes port mappings persistent, so they stay the same after adding or removing containers.

 ---